 The SQL 2017 release notes contain a list of unsupported features and services on Linux, along with known issues - the notes do mention that features will be “increasingly enabled over time”.

 As of January 2018 Microsoft has released cumulative update 3, and maintains repositories for updates on supported Linux platforms.
-Microsoft also maintains a cumulative PDF Overview of SQL Server on Linux.
+Microsoft also maintains a cumulative list of updates for SQL Server.

 One thing to note is that SQL Server Management Studio (SSMS) is not supported on Linux, but you can install SSMS on a Windows Computer and access SQL on Linux remotely.
 Microsoft does provide a mssql-tools package for the Linux command line that contains sqlcmd for queries and bcp for bulk import-export.